 ClientEarth lawyers will be working with governments, the private sector and civil society to support strengthened climate and energy policy, sustainable finance and business strategies aligned with the goals of the Paris Agreement.

 The expansion will complement ClientEarth’s established work in China, where since 2016 the organisation has advised government on environmental law, trained prosecutors and judges, and supported China’s system for environmental public interest litigation.
 Its experts have also been involved with greening the Belt and Road Initiative, the EU – China environmental policy dialogue, and provided support to local NGOs.

-ClientEarth lawyer Peter Barnett will lead the new Asia Climate and Energy programme in Singapore.
+ClientEarth lawyer Peter Barnett will lead the new Asia Climate and Energy programme.
 He said: “Countries in Asia are at once among the most vulnerable to climate change and the most influential and best positioned for global efforts to mitigate its worst impacts.